carlosdoki/extensionSolarwinds/README.md

 Extension AppDynamics to create Alert in console Solarwinds.

 #Requeriments
-Discovery server AppDynamics into Solarwinds
+Discovery server AppDynamics in Solarwinds

 #Install
 Edit the file or create custom.xml into <AppDynamics_HOME>/Controller/custom/action